_ [Contents]

 Let’s look at a real-world example.
 I emphasize that this is not at all a contrived example; this is some code I found “in the wild” in a low-level library routine, written by an experienced programmer who was trying to do the right thing (but didn’t quite succeed).

-In figure 7, the numbers 0,1,2,3,4, and 5 are perfect examples of magic numbers.
-They are the sort of magic numbers that should be avoided, for all the reasons cited in reference 2.
+In example 8, the numbers 0,1,2,3,4, and 5 are perfect examples of magic numbers.
+They are the sort of magic numbers that should be avoided, for all the reasons cited in reference 3.

 When somebody tries to read this section of code, all sorts of hard-to-answer questions arise.
 Why are runway and taxiway lights apparently not included in the category of ground lights?
 How did the number 0 (as opposed to 5 or 137) come to be associated with VASI lights?
 Are runways 1 and taxiways 2, or vice versa?
 What about approach lights?
 Are they missing entirely, or are they included in one of the six categories mentioned here?
 Why are we checking the visibility?
 What is the policy regarding visibility?
 Why are we implementing high-level policy in a low-level library routine anyway?
 Is this a check against flight visibility, or against ground visibility, or something else entirely?